Skip to content

 Adding a webview page

-Once published, the webview page appears in event navigation alongside static pages, with the same visibility rules.
+Once published, the page becomes available in the event according to its visibility rules.

-The organizer needs webview_page.create (and webview_page.edit to modify it later).
-Connecting an auth-required webview to your integration additionally requires integration.manage on the event.
+The organizer needs permission to create and edit event pages.
+Connecting an auth-required webview to your integration additionally requires permission to manage integrations for that event.

 Auth-required vs not